RetiefLouw/egra-tza-2/README.md

 P, R, F1 for correct mistake prediction (label 1 = {mistake}) P, R, F1 for majority baseline

+Context

+This repository evaluates an ASR (Automatic Speech Recognition) system for Swahili children completing EGRA-style speech tests.

+Each child performs 42 tests, grouped into 7 categories (T1–T7).
+The mapping from test → category is defined in the project README.

+For each test item, we have three string forms:

+Canonical — the target / intended word shown to the child.

+Reference (REF) — what the child actually said, human-annotated.

+Hypothesis (HYP) — what the ASR system predicted the child said.

+The current evaluation pipeline already produces an egra_eval_summary.txt file with several metrics.

+Additional metrics (described in the README under Task for New Metrics) and ensure they appear in the generated egra_eval_summary.txt, aggregated per test category (T1–T7) and overall.

+New Metrics to Add

+The README defines multiple phonological metrics that must now be computed using the canonical, reference, and hypothesis forms.

+A typical example:

+Substitution Precision Example

+True substitutions = differences between reference and canonical Predicted substitutions = differences between hypothesis and canonical Metric = How well HYP predicts the same substitutions that REF made.

+Each metric follows this pattern:
+Compare REF vs CANONICAL → child’s true phonological process Compare HYP vs CANONICAL → system’s predicted phonological process

+Compute true positives, false positives, false negatives

+Derive:
+Precision
+Recall
+F1-score

+Counts as needed (TP, FP, FN)

+These metrics must be computed inside each test category and optionally aggregated across all tests.

 ---

 ## Straight forward steps

 1. **Build the Docker image** (CPU by default):
    `docker compose build`